How To Install the Ampache Music Streaming Server on Ubuntu 18.04

 Ampache is an open-source music streaming server that allows you to host and manage your digital music collection on your own server.
 Ampache can stream your music to your computer, smartphone, tablet, or smart TV.
 This means that you don’t have to maintain multiple copies of your music on the device you want to use to listen to it.
 With Ampache you can manage your collection on your server using Ampache’s web interface and listen to it anywhere.

 In this tutorial, you will install and configure the Apache webserver and PHP that will serve your Ampache instance.
 You will then create a MySQL database that Ampache will use to store all of its operational information.
 Finally you will upload your music collection so you can start streaming your music.

 Before you begin this guide you’ll need the following:

 - One Ubuntu 18.04 server set up by following the Initial Server Setup with Ubuntu 18.04 tutorial, including a non-root, sudo user.

 - Apache, MySQL, and PHP installed on your server, as shown in How To Install Linux, Apache, MySQL, PHP (LAMP) stack on Ubuntu 18.04.

 - A domain name configured to point to your server.
-You can learn how to point domains to DigitalOcean Droplets by following the How To Set Up a Host Name with DigitalOcean tutorial.
+You can learn how to point domains to DigitalOcean Droplets by referring to the Domains and DNS guide.